Foundation / Corporation

 Grants of up to $5,000 to North Dakota individuals, institutions, and organizations for the conservation of home and amateur audiovisual materials and their digital transfers.
 Funding is intended to help cover the costs of products and services by professional film and video labs for the preservation of personal and public cultural histories.
 ALCF seeks to educate and provide public access to home and amateur audiovisual recordings to reveal their cultural significance, both for one’s personal family history and for society at large.

 This grant is limited to works recorded in the state of North Dakota (or collections which primarily consist of footage captured in North Dakota).
 The fund tries to accommodate most media formats, although there may be occasional limitations.

 Funds may be used for:

 - Repair and cleaning of original materials as appropriate

-- Capture resolution choices of SD, HD, 2k & up (dependent upon sponsor)
+- Capture resolution choices of Standard Definition, High Definition, 2k & up resolution (options

 - Color correction (dependent upon sponsor)

 - Return original materials and packaging (boxes, cases, canisters, reels, etc.)

 - Digitally transferred files including a digital master and digital access files (SD transfers to not include access files.
 Only digital master files)